Shopify vs Etsy: Which Is The Right Platform For Print-on-demand?

 - SEO function: Shopify has a feature to optimize keyword for your product page, and it can be custom for each product as well.
 The feature includes basics such as optimizing product title and description showing on search engine, optimizing the URL of product.

 - Blog: Shopify includes blog function within your store.
-If you haven’t noticed, blogging is an organic marketing activity that can boost your store’s result and image in the long term.
+If you haven’t noticed, blogging is an organic print-on-demand marketing activity that can boost your store’s result and image in the long term.
 Understanding how important the role of blog can play, Shopify allows merchant to create a blog page right within their own store.

 - Fraud analysis: This function helps merchant in noticing which order contains fraud risk based on the payment or the customer information.